Álvaro Colom: Personal life

 Colom's first wife, Patricia Szarata, died in 1977 after a car accident.
-With Patricia, he had two children: Antonio Colom Szarata, the bass player of a Guatemalan pop rock band "Viento en Contra", and Patricia.
-His second marriage was to Karen Steele, with whom Colom had his son Diego, but that marriage ended in divorce.
-In June 2002 he married Sandra Torres, also divorced and a mother of four, whom he met during the 1999 election campaign.
+With Patricia, he had two children: Antonio Colom Szarata, the bass player of a Guatemalan pop rock band "Viento en Contra," and Patricia.
+His second marriage was to Karen Steele, with whom Colom had his son Diego.
+However that marriage ended in divorce.
+In June 2002, he married Sandra Torres, a mother of four, whom he met during the 1999 election campaign.
 Torres served as first lady during Colom's presidency until 2011, when the couple divorced so that Torres could run for the 2011 presidential election, as the Constitution prohibits relatives of presidents from running for the same office.
-The divorce was authorized by a court on 8 April of that year.
+A court authorized the divorce on 8 April of that year.
 Even so, in August 2011 the Constitutional Court rejected Torres' registration as a presidential candidate.

-Colom's personality was defined by his pragmatism and conciliatory nature, although not particularly firm in leadership, an aspect that was criticized and often considered, by his critics, to be hesitant and subject to the energetic character of his wife Sandra Torres.
+Colom's personality was defined by his pragmatism and conciliatory nature, although not particularly firm in leadership, an aspect that was criticized and often considered by his critics to be hesitant and subject to the energetic character of his wife, Sandra Torres.
 After a fractured palate contracted in a fall as a child, he had trouble pronouncing the letter r.
-Colom rejected abortion, homosexual marriage and drug use.
+Colom rejected abortion, homosexual marriage, and drug use.

 Death

-On 4 December 2020, Colom's lawyer made public to journalists that Colom was suffering from esophageal cancer and was undergoing treatment.
+On 4 December 2020, Colom's lawyer made public to journalists that Colom had esophageal cancer and was undergoing treatment.

-Colom died from esophageal cancer and pulmonary emphysema, on 23 January 2023, at age 71 at home in Guatemala City during house arrest.
+Colom died from esophageal cancer and pulmonary emphysema on 23 January 2023, at age 71 at home in Guatemala City during house arrest.
 Ten days earlier, he had been started on sedation.
 The government decreed three days of mourning, beginning on 24 January.
 That day the funeral took place in the chapel of the Las Flores cemetery in Guatemala City, where he was later buried.
 A state funeral was not held, as the family refused the request.